Warrego Way, Queensland © Tourism and Events Queensland/Sean Scott

 How to experience it: Explore the southern night sky with an experienced guide, laser pointer and telescope at Earth Sanctuary.

-Be mesmerised by the Aurora Australis in Tasmania
+Be amazed at the Aurora Australis (Southern Lights)

 Where: Multiple locations in Tasmania.